trofimovama/thebox-landing/readme.md

-# Way to middle
+# TheBox Landing

-This is a learning project in which a todo application will be developed.
+This is a learning project in which a landing page will be developed.

 ### You can find these section useful: